Kansas regulator mulls probe of Evergy's deal with hedge fund Elliott

 "Staff is very concerned that Elliott's focus on increasing shareholder value will place Evergy's customers at a high risk of paying higher rates or receiving lower quality service in order to support an increase in shareholder value," the KCC filing said, laying out questions it wants Evergy's management to answer.

 Evergy serves 1.6 million customers in Kansas and Missouri.
-Its stock was flat on Friday, giving it a market capitalization of $13.8 billion.
+Its stock fell 1.4% on Friday, giving it a market capitalization of $13.6 billion.

 An Evergy spokeswoman said the company was reviewing the KCC filing and agreed on the importance of a "robust and transparent" process allowing input from all stakeholders.